 #3.
 Annual Property Inspections

-In the lease agreement, the landlord will want to write an annual home inspection that as a landlord, you or your property manager can perform in California.
+In the California residential lease agreement, the landlord will want to write an annual home inspection that as a landlord, you or your rental property manager can perform.
 Under California law, section 54 of the California tenant code states that a landlord can go into a tenant’s rental property for an emergency, a repair, or the last 30 days of the lease agreement if they’re showing a rental unit to a prospective tenant in California.

 Landlords should look at the smoke alarms and the carbon monoxide alarm.
 Landlords should change the furnace filter, make sure the tenant hasn’t snuck in a pet or a roommate, and so on.
 It’s very important that landlords write an annual home inspection into the lease, to make sure tenants are following rent rules.